survivejs/react-book/manuscript/07_implementing_dnd.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

 You should see the same prints as earlier.
-Next we'll need to add some logic to make this work.
+Next, we'll need to add some logic to make this work.
 We can use the logic outlined above here.
 We have two cases to worry about.
 Moving within a lane itself and moving from lane to another.

 ## Implementing Note Drag and Drop Logic

 Moving within a lane itself is more complicated.
 When you are operating based on ids and perform operations one at a time, you'll need to take possible index alterations in count.
-As a result I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.
+As a result, I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.

 It is possible to solve the lane to lane case using [splice](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).
 First we `splice` out the source note and then we `splice` it to the target lane.
-Again, `update` could work here but I didn't see much point in that given `splice` is nice and simple.
+Again, `update` could work here, but I didn't see much point in that given `splice` is nice and simple.

 Note that these operations will mutate our `lanes` structure.
 At least we have the mutation contained now and it won't leak out of the store.
 It is possible to implement the same algorithm without mutation.